dlr-gtlab/gtlab-core/docs/user/workflows/graph-based.rst

 Following this principle, a chain of dependencies forms.
 Intelli Graphs use this dependency-chain to evaulate each node in the correct order.
 Hence, when evaluating a graph the nodes with no inputs are evaluated first.
-The nodes "downstream" are then evaluated as they become ready.
+Only then, the nodes "downstream" are evaluated as they become ready.

 It should be noted that for most nodes not all input ports have to be connected.
 Further, a node is still evaluated even if none of the output ports are connected.